openmrs/openmrs-contrib-rest-api-docs/Person/persons.md

 ### List person attribute subresource

-* List all the person attribute subresource corresponding to a `target_person_uuid`.
-Returns a `404 Not Found` status if person attribute not exists.
-If user not logged in to perform this action, a `401 unauthorized` status returned.
+* List all person attributes for a given person.
+Returns a `404 Not Found` if the person doesn't exist.
+If not authenticated or the authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.

 ```console
 GET /person/:target_person_uuid/attribute
 ```

-* List all the person attribute subresource by it's `UUID` and corresponding to a `target_person_uuid`.
+* List all the person attributes by it's `UUID` and corresponding to a `target_person_uuid`.
 Returns a `404 Not Found` status if person attribute not exists.
 If user not logged in to perform this action, a `401 unauthorized` status returned.

 ```console
 GET /person/:target_person_uuid/name/:target_attribute_uuid